 Upon receiving a copy of the testing results, the school, parents, and if appropriate, the student will meet to discuss the results and determine the best way to serve the student's needs.
-A formal accommodation plan will be drawn up stating the responsibilities of each party.
+A formal accommodation plan will be drawn up that outlines how the school will be able to support the learner.
 The accommodation plan will be reviewed annually prior to the start of the school year and may be reviewed during the school year as needed.
+As small school, Holy Trinity may not be able to provide all reommended accommodations but will outline to parents what is possible within our academic program.
+Teachers, Parents and our Resource team are encouraged to work together to ensure implementation of the accommodation plan.